 Gladstones STEM Central

 Gladstone's STEM Central has partnered with a number of organisations for funding to deliver exciting experiences for students in Central Queensland.
-More than 600 students, preservice teachers, community members and staff got to explore and expand their STEM knowledge and skills with a series of COVID-safe events.
+More than 600 students, preservice teachers, community members and staff got to explore and expand their STEM knowledge and skills with a series of events:

 RACE – Gippsland